vivekmali2912/SQL-Projects-for-DA/README.md

 ## 📊 Potential Use Cases

 use mnp;

-select * from `Sales data`;
-rename table sales to S2022;
-select *from sales;

 #1.Write a query to display total sales revenue for each year.
-#(Use the Date column to group by year)
+select year(date),

-select year(date),sum(Revenue) as total_revenue
+sum(Revenue) as total_revenue
-from sales
+from sale
 group by year(date);

 #2.Retrieve the top 3 products based on total units sold across all 3 years.

-select Product,sum(Units_Sold) as total_sold
+select Product,
+sum(Units_Sold) as total_Unitsold
-from sales
+from sale
 group by Product
-order by  total_sold desc
+order by  total_Unitsold desc
 limit 3;

-#3.Display year-wise revenue generated from each Sales Channel (Online vs Offline).
+#3.Display year-wise revenue generated from each Sales Channel.
+select year(date),
+Channel,
-select year(date),Channel,sum(Revenue) as total_revenue
+sum(Revenue) as total_revenue
-from sales
+from sale
 group by year(date),Channel;

+alter table sale add column years int;
+update sale
+set years=year(date);

+set sql_safe_updates=0;
+select * from sale;

 #4.List the top-performing salesperson for each year based on revenue.
+select salesperson,
+ years,
-select salesperson, years ,sum(Revenue) as total_revenue
+ sum(Revenue) as total_revenue
-from sales
+ from sale
  group by years,salesperson;
-select * from sales;

-alter table sales add column years int;
-update sales
-set years=year(date);

-set sql_safe_updates=0;

-#5.Write a query to show total revenue by region, sorted from highest to lowest.

-select Region,sum(Revenue) as total_revenue
-from sales
-group by Region
-order by total_revenue desc;

-#6.Retrieve unique Customer Types and the count of orders for each type.
-select * from sales;
-select Customer_Type,count(Units_Sold) as total_order
-from sales
-group by Customer_Type;

-#7.Find the product with the maximum revenue generated in 2023.
-select years,Product,max(Revenue) as max_revenue
-from sales
-group by Product,years
-having years = '2023'
-order by max_revenue desc;

-select * from sales;
-alter table sales add column months int;
-update sales
-set months= month(date);

-#8.Show monthly sales trend of 2024
-#(Extract month from Date column and sum revenue)

-select years,months,sum(Revenue) as total_reveneu
-from sales
-group by months,years
-having years='2024';

-#9.Display total units sold for each product in North region only.

-select Product,sum(Units_Sold) as total_sold
-from sales
-where Region ='North'
-group by Product;

-#10.
-Count the number of Online vs Offline orders in the entire dataset.

-select Channel,count(Units_Sold) as total_order
-from sales
-group by Channel;
+ #5.Using a window function, rank the products by revenue within each region.
+  select Region,
+ Product,
+ sum(Revenue) as total_revenue,
+ rank() over(partition by Region order by sum(Revenue) desc) as rank_wise_region from sale group by Region,Product ;

+ #6.Display each salesperson’s percent contribution to their region’s total sales using SUM() OVER.
+select salesperson,
+region,
+sum(revenue) as salesperson_revenue,
+sum(sum(revenue)) over (partition by region) as region_total, round(100 * sum(revenue) / sum(sum(revenue)) over (partition by region),2) as percent_contribution
+from sale
+group by salesperson, region;

+#7.Find the top-performing region based on total revenue using a subquery.
+select region,
+ sum(revenue) as total_revenue
+ from sale
+ group by region having sum(revenue) =
+ (select max(region_total) from
+ (select region,
+ sum(revenue) as region_total
+ from sale
+ group by region
+ ) t);

+ #8.Create a view that stores average revenue per channel per customer type, and query it to find which combination gives the highest average.
+  create view channel_performance as select channel, customer_type, avg(revenue) as avg_revenue
+ from sale
+ group by channel, customer_type;

+ #9.Find products that perform better in online than offline channels.
+ select  product,
+sum(case when channel = 'online' then revenue else 0 end) as online_revenue,
+sum(case when channel = 'offline' then revenue else 0 end) as offline_revenue
+from sale
+group by product
+having online_revenue > offline_revenue;

+#10.Identify seasonal trends: find average monthly revenue by product to detect seasonality.
+select product,
+date_format(date,'%y-%m') as y_month,
+avg(revenue) as average_revenue
+from sale
+group by product,y_month;

 ## ✍️ Author